i-sajidahmed/technical_challenge/README.md

 ## Infrastructure Automation
 I choose Terraform for automating infrastructure deployment.
 Using Terraform, we can create modular code for reusability.
-It has declarative approach is efficient in creating and managing the resources.
+It has declarative approach and it is efficient in creating and managing the resources.

 ### Given below is the snippets of terraform for vpc
 ```